da-roth/StableAndBiasFreeMonteCarloGreeks/README.md

 Taking these considerations into account, I will investigate two main topics.
 First, I will explore how to develop a method for post-processing AAD recordings using the concept of adding a stochastic node.
 Second, I will examine how to create new Monte Carlo estimators that provide stable finite difference (FD) and bias-free AAD Greeks, at least up to the second order.
 I will refer to these as Bias-Free Stable (BFS) Monte Carlo estimators.

-## 2. Example: Continuation of digital call and barrier options
+## 2. Example: Bias-Free Stable (BFS) Monte Carlo estimators for digital and barrier options

 Instead of using the standard Monte Carlo estimator for digital options, let us use a well-known transformation, see e.g. [Monte Carlo methods in financial engineering](https://link.springer.com/book/10.1007/978-0-387-21617-1) by Glasserman, that also allows for pathwise sensitivities.
 Using this improved Monte Carlo estimator, we receive the following results for Delta: